 Mythology held the lake to be the descent into the

 underworld.
 It stank then of sulfur, as it does today,

 though the real stench of rotten eggs is a mile or so

-of sulfur, and the venting fumaroles in the area
+of sulfur, and the venting fumaroles in the area are

-and the offshore island of Ischia are also the sites
+the offshore island of Ischia are also the sites of

-When the land bridge of Gibraltar gave way, it is estimated that a volume of water equal to three or four hundred Niagaras started flowing into the basin, refilling the Mediterranean in about a century.
+When the land bridge of Gibraltar gave way about 4 million years ago, a volume of water equal to three or four hundred Niagaras started flowing into the basin, refilling the Mediterranean in about a century.
 It must have been quite a show for our hominid ancestors grunting around for roots and berries on the slopes of the Atlas Mountains in North Africa —("Holy Archaeopteryx!
 Look at all that wet stuff!
 I'd better evolve some brains, learn how to use tools and start building a raft!")